facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 # 4. Software required
 If you are utilising the non commercial flash reading options the below will be required.

-**Flashrom**  - utilised for reading the memory of the IC https://flashrom.org/Flashrom
+**Flashrom**  - Utilised for reading the memory of the IC https://flashrom.org/Flashrom

-**Binwalk** - utlisied for extracting the filesystem of the target.
+**Binwalk** - Utlisied for extracting the filesystem of the target.

-Ensure you follow the full instructions for installing binwalk and ensire all the extras are isntalled so suport SquashFS and JFFS or this in unlikley to work. https://github.com/ReFirmLabs/binwalk
+Ensure you follow the full instructions for installing binwalk and ensure all the extras are istalled to suport SquashFS and JFFS or extraction of the full filesystem is unlikely. https://github.com/ReFirmLabs/binwalk

 Follow these install instructions.